ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 practice.

 Specifically for UUIDs in this document bits 64 and 65 of octet 8 MUST be set to 1 and 0 as per row 2 of {{table1}}.
-As such all bit and feild layouts will detail a 2 bit variant entry as guidance.
+As such all bit and field layouts will detail a 2 bit variant entry as guidance.

 ## Version Field {#version_field}
 The version number is in the most significant 4 bits of octet 6.